-A problem some people have when they're trying to make friends is that they lose interest in others quickly.
+A problem some people have when they're trying to make friends is they lose interest in others quickly.
 The issue may crop up early.
 They may meet a potential friend at a party, have a good conversation and talk about hanging out sometime, then be over the idea when it's time to follow through.
 The loss of interest can strike later on, but still too soon.
-Someone may meet a new friend and hang out over month or two, then suddenly grow tired with the relationship.
+Someone may meet a new friend and hang out over month or two, then suddenly grow tired of the relationship.

 A related problem, that happens even earlier, is when you feel disinterested in initially chatting to people and trying to get to know them.
 I cover that here:

 This article will list of a bunch of possible reasons you may be losing interest in people faster than you'd like.
 It will focus on friendships, but many of the explanations can also apply to romantic relationships.
-After that it will over some solutions.
+After that it will offer some solutions.